Incline Bench Press Deep Dive: Techniques, Muscle Activation, & Optimal Angles

 Muscles Targeted in Incline Bench Press (Upper Chest, Front Delts)

-The incline bench press due to the angle of the incline will target mostly the upper pecs and will also highly activate the front deltoids since the movement is more vertically inclined towards the overhead press.
+The incline bench press muscles worked include mostly the upper pecs and highly activate the front deltoids due to the angle of the incline, which is more vertically inclined towards the overhead press.
 Triceps muscles have less activation when compared to the flat and decline bench press.

 A man in gray shirt performing barbell incline chest press in a gym with a red headset in his head.